ssmall41/FF5-Coalition/README.md

 My goal here is to collect feedback on the quality of parties produced and understand whether others think they are really “different” from each other.
 To be clear: I have no intention of making the website nicer by unlocking jobs or storing assignment histories.
-That would be reproducing the Four Job Fiesta site, and I have no interest in doing so.
+I have no interest in reproducing the Four Job Fiesta event site.

-To provide feedback: if you've got a GitHub account, you can leave your feedback in an [issue](https://github.com/ssmall41/FF5FJF-Selector/issues) on the project.
+To provide feedback: you can leave your feedback in a GitHub [issue](https://github.com/ssmall41/FF5FJF-Selector/issues) on the project.
 I can also be reached on Discord as yet41.

 ## How to Use the Code
 The codebase for Coalition is written in Python.
-Clone the Git repository, and then run `pip install -r requirements.txt` in the folder for the project.
+Clone the Git repository, and then run `pip install -r requirements.txt` in the project folder.
-The Jupyter Notebook file assignment.ipynb is how I generate parties.
+The Jupyter Notebook file `assignment.ipynb` is how I generate parties.
 Of course, you're welcome to go through the `.py` files to see details.

 ## How Does It Work?
 Once a play style is selected, the first party is decided completely randomly.
-Note that there is no special weighting to the jobs in the party; they’re all equally likely to be chosen, but in line with the rules of the play style.
+Note that there is no special weighting to the jobs in the first party; they’re all equally likely to be chosen, but in line with the rules of the play style.
 (I mention this because I believe the official event has, in the past, not used completely equal weighting for Meteor runs).